78% would repurchase

 Age: 18 & Under

 Surprisingly, really good.
 I haven't liked any of the products in the Dream Matte line so I pretty much assumed I wouldn't like this one either.
 I expected it to be either cakey or too powdery or break me out.
 But, it wasn't and it didn't.
 I use this to set my tinted moisturizer and my concealer and it makes my face super soft and looks flawless.
 I use it in Medium Sand which is a pretty good match for my NC 20-25 skin.
 I would buy this again, but I subtract one lippie for the cheap packaging.

+I'm NC25 (maybe even lighter now), purchased cream, and it's just *slightly* too light for my skin.
+I use this in conjunction with my MAC 187 brush to set my foundation by "dabbing" the powder into my skin, and then brushing away the excess.
+If I use a sponge, my face definitely looks gray (and I don't think it's because of the shade).
 This doesn't control oil as well as MAC blot powder but the finish of dream matte is far superior because my skin looks more polished and less flat.
 Makes my foundation last all day.
 There is shimmer in the powder, though it is completely undetectable on my skin.
 If used alone, gives a sheer-light coverage.
 This isn't THE perfect powder...and I don't know why...just seems a little over-hyped.
 Still, a good powder and I would repurchase.

 It mattifies, yes.
 It's a bit too yellow.
 It lasts a decent amount of time.
 I hate that the puff is in a swing-out compartment in the bottom; it feels clunky.
 I like Rimmel mattifying powder better, but the Rimmel version doesn't even come with a puff.
 Cheapskates!

 Popular Pressed Powders

 Are you sure this product is discontinued?